-e.
-Retiree Contribution:
+8. Retiree Contribution

-The City shall provide each employee who retires with a \$50 per month contribution toward a health care plan selected by the retiree.
+The City shall provide each employee who retires with a fifty dollars (\$50.00) per month contribution toward a health care plan selected by the retiree.
 Said contribution shall terminate upon the retiree's sixty-fifth (65th) birthday.
 The City shall provide each employee who retires and is covered under the City's provided Health Insurance Provider(s) the minimum employer health contribution as required by the provider.